deep-compute/kwikapi/README.md

 ## Features

 - Versioning support
 - Type checking
 - Namespace
 - Customizing request and response
 - Streaming
 - Protocol handling
 - API Doc
 - Bulk request handling

 ### Versioning support
- Versioning support will be used if user wants different versions of functionality with slightly changed behaviour
+Versioning support will be used if user wants different versions of functionality with slightly changed behaviour.

- Specifying version is mandatory for every class.
+Specifying the version is mandatory for every class.

- We can register the same class with different versions
+We can register the same class with different versions (for testing here)

  ```python
 >>> import json